LGBTQ history of the Olympic and Paralympic Games: 2000–present

-At the end of the 20th century, after the crest of the AIDS crisis, significant media attention in the United States was given to promoting LGBT+ equality, and positive cultural depictions of LGBT+ people returned to the mainstream in Western nations (for example, Ellen DeGeneres coming out in 1997), which helped to normalise not just gay people, but moreover the act of coming out itself, to people in these countries.
+At the end of the 20th century, after the crest of the AIDS crisis, significant media attention in the United States was given to promoting LGBT+ equality, and positive cultural depictions of LGBT+ people returned to the mainstream in Western nations, which helped to normalise not just gay people, but moreover the act of coming out itself, to people in these countries.
 In the early years of the 21st century, various Western nations decriminalised sodomy and legalised civil partnerships and marriage for same-sex couples.
 Transgender activism took off, and the internet was said to be a useful tool for popularising and ultimately globalising equality movements.

 Transgender athletes were first allowed to compete in 2004.

 In the 2008 Summer Olympics in Beijing, only 15 athletes out of the 10,708 participants were openly gay, lesbian or bisexual.
 Of them only two, including Matthew Mitcham (who also won a gold medal, making him the first openly gay Olympic champion), were male.
 Mitcham gained media coverage in Australia as reporters thought he was the first Australian to compete in the Olympics as an openly gay person at the time.
 However, Mathew Helm, the Australian diver who won the silver medal at the 2004 Summer Olympics in the men's 10m platform, had publicly announced he was gay before the Olympics began.
 Other notable gay Australian Olympians include Ji Wallace, who competed at the 2000 Summer Olympics and won a silver medal in the inaugural trampoline event; however, he came out after the Games.
 Patricia Nell Warren noted in 2008 that, besides some notable faces, most out Olympians (even medalists) were still being overlooked both for their athletic achievements and by the LGBT+ community.
 She said that the courage in coming out and opening themselves to homophobia in sport should be more openly acknowledged.
 Mike Horton, a spokesperson for amateur gay sports in the United States, suggested that simply coming out and winning would not create a legacy of inspiring LGBT+ children to enter sports on its own, that the athletes would have to become public advocates.